 Steve Katz studied guitar with Dave Van Ronk and Reverend Gary Davis.
 There were many other young musicians around Greenwich Village during this time who were as obsessed with American roots music as Steve.
 Many would look for a common ground in which to play music together and they found the common ground in “jug band” music.
 Steve and some friends formed the Even Dozen Jug Band and were courted by Elektra Records for whom they recorded an album in 1964.
 In 1965, Steve joined The Blues Project.
 They recorded three albums while together in their first incarnation.
 After the demise of the Blues Project, Steve and a few friends put together Blood, Sweat & Tears.
 Their second album is still a classic, almost 40 years after it was recorded.
 The group won three Grammies and sold millions of records worldwide.
 In 1972, Steve began a relationship with Lou Reed that culminated in his producing two of Lou’s albums, both of which went into Billboard’s top ten.
 After a short stint in the group American Flyer, Steve went on to become Vice President of A&R at Mercury Records where he produced three albums by the seminal Irish band Horslips and then became Managing Director of Green Linnet Records.
 He then married his one true love, Alison Palmer.
 Steve’s memoirs were published by Lyons Press in 2015.
 He is still performing solo concerts and book talks.
-Alison and Steve live in Kent, Connecticut with their kilns, their dogs Henry and Mickey, their African Grey Parrots, Tutu & KuKu, and the remains of their guinea pig, Sid.
+Alison and Steve live in Kent, Connecticut with their kilns, their dogs Paco and Frankie, their African Grey Parrots, Tutu & KuKu, and the remains of their guinea pig, Sid.

 • • •